deislabs/spiderlightning/docs/slightfile-design.md

 # `slightfile` Re-Design

-`slightfile` is the adopted name for a configuration for file for `slight` application.
+`slightfile` is the adopted name for a configuration file for `slight` application.
 Currently, its design imposes some limitations on applications that a user can develop.
 The purpose of this document is to highlight these limitations and propose a solution.

 ## <a name='TableofContents'></a>Table of Contents